|Date:||Sat 17th Feb 2018 - Sun 18th Feb 2018|

 Andy qualified from the University of Liverpool, UK in 2004.
 He initially spent three months working for the Society for the Protection of Animals Abroad, a charity caring for working equids, in Morocco.
 He then spent two years working for a mixed practice doing predominantly farm and equine work.
 In July 2006 he undertook an eighteen month internship at the Liphook Equine Hospital after which he spent a further six months working as a first opinion equine ambulatory vet for the same practice.
 In July 2008 he started a residency in equine surgery at the Royal Veterinary College and went on to join the surgical team at the College where he currently works.
 He became a Diplomate of the European College of Veterinary Surgeons in February 2012.
 Andy has published several articles in peer reviewed publications and presented at various national and international meetings.
 His research interests include digital flexor tendon sheath pathology, mesenchymal stem cell application in superficial digital flexor tendonitis and the role of back pain in poor performance.Full details

 Carolin qualified as a veterinary surgeon in 2007 from the University Tierärztliche Hochschule Hannover in Germany.
 Before moving to the UK, she worked in a busy sports horse practice in Bremen, Germany.
 In 2008 Carolin joined the team at Rossdales Equine Hospital in Newmarket, UK.
 After completing the diagnostic imaging internship in 2009 she stayed on as an orthopaedic assistant.
-She is now working as a senior clinician at Rossdales Diagnostic Centre seeing referral cases from a wide variety of disciplines.
-Occasionally Carolin attends Thoroughbred sales.
+Until May 2018, she was working as a senior clinician at Rossdales Diagnostic Centre seeing referral cases from a wide variety of disciplines.
+Carolin is now heading up the orthopaedics department at the Tierklinik Hochmoor in Gescher-Hochmoor, Germany.
 Carolin has been invited to speak at a number of national and international meetings.
 Her special interests are orthopaedics, diagnostic imaging (particularly ultrasonography) and poor performance investigations.Full details

 LOCATIONS DETAILS AND HOTEL RECOMMENDATIONS